 - Frequently Asked Questions

-If you’re a sneaker collector, you’ve probably heard of Yeezy footwear.
-The Yeezy shoe line comes from a collaboration with rapper, designer, and entrepreneur, Kanye West and the sportswear company Adidas.
+If you're a sneakerhead, you've probably heard of Yeezy footwear.
+The Yeezy shoe line comes from a collaboration with rapper, designer, and entrepreneur Kanye West and the sportswear company Adidas.
 Since launching in 2015, fake Yeezys have made their way into the market, tricking shoppers all over the world into buying these one-of-a-kind shoes.

-Before collaborating with Adidas, Kanye West released 3,000 pairs of non-athletic sneakers with Nike in 2009.
-The retail price was $215, but the limited run shoes began selling from nearly $3,000 on resale sites.
+Before collaborating with Adidas, Kanye West released 3,000 pairs of the lifestyle sneakers with Nike in 2009.
+The retail price was $215, but the limited-run shoes began selling for nearly $3,000 on resale sites.

-Shoe scammers are getting better at replicating Yeezy sneakers, but there some common faults in the shoes that separate the fakes from the real deal.
-Each model of Yeezy may have specific tells for whether the sneakers are real or fake, but here are some general red flags:
+Shoe scammers are getting better at making replica Yeezy sneakers, but some common faults in the counterfeit versions separate the fakes from the real deal.
+Each model of Yeezys may have specific tells for whether the sneakers are real or fake, but pay attention to the following to spot a fake:

 - Inconsistent stitching